mikelbuchheit2030-debug/Mana-Life/README.md

 # Mana-Life
-a work in progress game that goes into great detail what would happen if you sudden got lost in a magical world but in a forest idk the github link but heres a back-up link that works [https://2628510.playcode.io/](url)
+a work in progress game that goes into great detail what would happen if you sudden got lost in a magical world but in a forest idk the github link but heres a back-up link that works.
+[https://2628510.playcode.io/](url)

-I will check Issues every tuesday and thursday
+I will check Issues every tuesday and thursday,
+I use playcode for the live viewing, though it requires functions to be in the form of window.example = function() {
+...
+}

 To-do

-Full Rework
+Full Rework (in progress, made more helpers and redid tier system and tab system so far )

 T2 Crafting Recipies {